RajSharma2403/gittest/README.md

 # gittest
-To check some git ops
+To check some git
-adding new line
+adding new line by modifiying this